dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 </p>

-<span class='red'>I-know-everything:</span>
+<span class='red'>I-know-everything:</span> In our last post, we saw how we can use Adversarial Machine Learning in context of security.

 <span class='green'>I-know-nothing:</span>

-In next post, we explore the shortcomings of RNN by introducing <span class='purple'>[Force of LSTM and GRU](https://dudeperf3ct.github.io/lstm/gru/nlp/2019/01/28/Force-of-LSTM-and-GRU/)</span>.
+In next post, we will do something <span class='yellow'>different</span>.
+We will attempt to dissect any one or two papers.
+Any suggestions?
+So, let's call that Paper dissection.

 <span class='orange'>Happy Learning!</span>